BobbyDuggart/Gunkolle-Multi-Instance-2/README.md

 3. Making the map.
 Replace the text 0_2 with 4_3E, and make sure the name of the map you are making stays consistent.

-Next you will need to find coords for the map, so open WindowSpy and make sure LDPlayer is clicked on.
+Next you will need to find coords for the map, so open WindowSpy and make sure NoxPlayer is clicked on.
 The first ClickS coordinate is for selecting the map, so to find the coord you need, hover your mouse over where you want to click and hold ctrl or shift on your keyboard.
 Then on WindowSpy, under mouse position, copy the coordinates under "Window:" and paste them under the corresponding ClickS() coords for map select.
 Now your first click is done!

 4. Leave Retirement stuff alone, and move onto when the map is loaded, here the first line will make sure a map is loaded by looking for the pic "Turn".
 After that, GuiControl is there to tell the user what the script is clicking with ClickS.
 You will use RFindClick to click on pics that are on all maps, like "OK" and "StartOperation".